 Now, it’s possible that on one of those visits, the person might stick around.
 They might click on a link that takes them deeper into the site and eventually gets them into the marketing funnel—though it isn’t very likely.

 But what if you could give the visitor something compelling to click on, something to keep them on your site long enough to start actually engaging with you?
 Something that would help you retain all that attention you’ve worked so hard to earn.
-With a thought leadership-based owned-media content marketing program, you can.
+With a well-thought-out owned media strategy, you can.
 Such a program lets you build a bridge between your PR program and your marketing program, taking that earned attention and turning it into conversions.
 And isn’t that the ultimate goal?

 What does this kind of program look like?
 That’s going to depend on who your buyer is and the kind of content they prefer to engage with.
 But what it’s not is something that’s focused on your products and capabilities.
 Why not?
 Because that’s not what got these people to engage with you in the first place.